cfuguet/riscvbarelib/README.md

 - Support of interrupts.
 - Provide configurable callbacks for handling interrupts and exceptions.
 - Kernel and applications are run on the same privilege level.
 By default the privilege level is "machine".
 However, user applications may change it if needed.
-- No support is provided for virtual memory.
-However, user applications may add the support if needed.
+- No support is currently provided for virtual memory.
+- Uses the newlib C library

 ## Layers